kashiuno/terraform-environment/README.md

 1. Pack all sensitive information to k8s secrets
 2. Check places and pack values to variabe where needed
+3. Merge all database instances to one
+4. Come up with backups for databases

 ## Terraform variables